ar120164/Machine-Learning-model-for-text-classification/README.md

 >The output is a vector of size equal to the number of observations in x_test, containing the classifications of each observation in terms of whether it is a person (0) or whether it is a company (1).
 To classify the new information with this model, the vectorizer was used to transform the new input data into word count vectors.
 Subsequently, the predict function is used again on the transformed data to obtain the classification.

-**Results **
+**Results**

 >**Data characteristics.**
 -Voter data set: In general, some letters are the most common in voters' names, this occurs because voters' names include the middle name which is sometimes represented only by initials in the dataset.
 Other features with high frequency correspond to first or middle names such as ANN, MARIE, LEE, LYNN, etc.

--Company dataset: The most important character here is "&", which is one of the most common company traits in the PPP borrower name dataset and with which the model can apparently identify that the observations containing it are companies.
+- Company dataset: The most important character here is "&", which is one of the most common company traits in the PPP borrower name dataset and with which the model can apparently identify that the observations containing it are companies.
 In contrast to names, individual letters are not as common here.
 Instead, words that are very characteristic of company names, such as SERVICES, GROUP, COMPANIES, INVESTMENTS, and MANAGEMENT, are important for the identification of these companies.

--PPP borrower name dataset: The most common words in the PPP borrower name dataset are usually related to companies (with the exception of letters such as A, M, S and J).
+- PPP borrower name dataset: The most common words in the PPP borrower name dataset are usually related to companies (with the exception of letters such as A, M, S and J).

 >After training, testing and cross-validating a multinomial Naive Bayes using the names of all registered companies in Florida and the names of voters in the same state, we observed an overall model accuracy of about 98%, showing a confident ability of the model to classify PPP borrowers into companies or individuals using their names.